 Creamy chicken curry, with a distinct nutty taste, laced with piquant spices.
 This is one of the traditional royal recipes of the Lucknawi cuisine.

-Mutton is cooked till tender in a marinade of fiery spices, gravy and garnished with cream and almonds.
+This is a traditional recipe of marinated mutton, cooked till tender in a marinade of fiery spices, gravy and garnished with cream and almonds.
 This one is an absolute crowd pleaser.

 10. Shahi Tukda with Pineapple